DevSolar/pdclib/Readme.txt

 other software (with or without giving credit), and / or creating a commercial product based on it.

+This permission is not revocable by the author.

 This software is provided as-is.
 Use it at your own risk.
 There is no warranty whatsoever, neither expressed nor implied, and by using this software you accept that the author(s) shall not be held liable